Tea Farms Malawi: A Host's Practical Visit Tips

 tea farms malawithyolotravel tips

 Malawi is the second-largest tea producer in Africa, sitting just behind Kenya, and the industry here has been running since 1908 — older than most people realise.
 In 2026, the country is on track to produce around 51,000 metric tons of tea, with most of it grown in the Thyolo and Mulanje highlands.
 That history is part of why visiting the tea farms Malawi is famous for feels different from a quick agritourism stop elsewhere.
-These are living, third- and fourth-generation family estates, not theme parks.
+These are living, third- and fourth-generation family propertys, not theme parks.
 Treat them as such and you'll have a far better day.

-Tea estate garden view in Thyolo, Malawi
+Tea house garden view in Thyolo, Malawi

 When to Visit Tea Farms in Malawi (And When to Skip It)